 Tip: only items in the group shared at the same access level as the end recipient will be visible.
 For example, if there are items in the group only visible to group members, public (anonymous) users will not see those items.

 Make a Group Gallery app

-> The group gallery template application is an easy way to quickly create a searchable gallery of maps and apps.
-It can be used for both internal (within your organization) or public access needs.
-To use the gallery app click Share, then Make A Gallery Application:
+The group gallery apps are an easy way to quickly create a searchable gallery of maps and apps.
+They can be used for both internal (within your organization) or public access needs, and each gallery app can be configured in a variety of ways.
+To use the gallery apps click Share (as described above), then Create A Web App:

-> Once completed, share the application to your organization, or publicly to everyone.
+When finished, share the application to your organization, or publicly with everyone.
 Remember that only publicly shared items in the group will be visible publicly.

-> Embed a group gallery
+Embed a group gallery

 Embedding a group using a gallery ribbon is even simpler than making a gallery app.
 From your group click Share, then Embed In Website: